teach-plt/www/notes/java.md

     // TODO: Extends to functions with arguments
     Value runFunction(TypeChecker.TypedFunDef f) {
-        var env = new Environment();
+        // TODO: 'env', used in the following should be a field of the Interpreter,
-        for (var s : f.stms()) {
+	// which should open a new block at this point, with the arguments from the function call for (var s : f.stms()) {
             run(s, env);
         }
         return new Value.Void();
     }

-    // TODO: Instead of 'env' there should be a stack or list of environments void run(Statement s, Environment env) {
+    void run(Statement s) {
         switch (s) {
             case Statement.Decl decl -> env.setVar(decl.name(), decl.type());
             case Statement.Expr expr -> evalExpr(expr.typedExpr(), env);